RobertArtigas/DCT2SQL/README.md

  backend and you will have to build that QUERY yourself.

-# Clarion Live Webinars explaining how to use the DCT2SQL templates
+# Webinars explaining how to use the DCT2SQL templates

 474 : Aug 03, 2018 : http://www.mediafire.com/file/pm53isb5f3lcquc/DCT2SQL_20180714_A1109.zip